Azure/BatchExplorer/packages/arm-batch-rest/README.md

 Invoking `npm test` will directly invoke Jest and run all the test suites as exists under src/\_\__tests\_\_.
 If you would like to test a particular test file, you can pass the test file relative path to the command i.e. `npm test -- .\src\__tests__\batch-management-client.spec.ts`.

-The tests defined in the `batch-management-client.spec.ts` file tests a live BatchManagementClient instance that makes direct REST API calls to the management plane.
-In order to run that particular test file, you will need an active Batch account along with an Azure Active Directory Service Principal with RBAC access configured for your Batch Account.
-More information on authenticating a service principal for your Batch account can be found at <https://learn.microsoft.com/en-us/azure/batch/batch-aad-auth#use-a-service-principal>.
-Once you have a Batch account with a service principal assigned RBAC access, configure the following environment variables:
-    - __MABOM_BatchAccountSubscriptionId__
-    - __MABOM_BatchAccountResourceGroupName__
-    - __MABOM_BatchAccountName__
-    - __AZURE_TENANT_ID__
-    - __AZURE_CLIENT_ID__
-    - __AZURE_CLIENT_SECRET__
+The tests defined in the `batch-management-client.spec.ts` file utilizes the MockHttpClient and MockEnvironment defined within the common/ui-common sub-module to test a BatchManagementClient instance.
+Rather than making direct REST API calls to the management plane, the API responses will be mocked.